A Brief History of PLAN 425

 At its heart, planning is an action-oriented and problem-oriented activity.
 As a profession, planners use well-defined tools such as zoning by-laws, citizen engagement, and land-use policies to manage a wide range of issues, including transportation, housing, real estate development, community-building, and the allocation of social services, which affect our everyday lives in communities, cities, and regions.
 As a general practice by ordinary citizens, planning operates in complex social and political environments that are shaped by local, regional, national, and transnational forces.
 This course aims to critically engage students with the multiple meanings, practices, and tools that shape the field of urban planning.

-In this current iteration of PLAN 425, I seek to deliver an inquiry-based approach to teaching and learning as exemplified through course assignments that promote:
+In the 2018/19 iteration of PLAN 425 and onward, I seek to deliver an inquiry-based approach to teaching and learning as exemplified through course assignments that promote:

 - development of a well-designed research investigation into an open-ended question;